moloewe-leuphana/moloewe-leuphana.github.io/docs/01-workflow.md

 :::info
 Certain properties like **slide names** and **tools** have not been discussed yet.
-We will discuss these in the course of this workflow after which you can update your storyboard.
+We will discuss these in the course of this workflow after which you can update your Workshop Plan.
 :::info

 **Here's an example of a storyboard:**